 How is this different from Kickstarter or Patreon?

 On those platforms, creators decide what gets made and audiences decide whether to fund it.
 Ordain reverses that.
-The buyers define what gets made, pool money behind it, and vote on which execution wins.
+The buyers define what gets made, back it with their own money, and vote on which execution wins.
 The buyers are the creative directors.

 What happens when more than one person wants the same thing?